 - Applications may be submitted during designated membership drive unless otherwise stated as recruitment timelines vary each year.
 Applications may not be accepted after a stated deadline.

 Student Activities and Recreational Opportunities

-All credit students pay the student activity fee when they register and automatically become members of Forsyth Tech’s Student Government Association.
+All curriculum credit students pay the student activity fee when they register and automatically become members of Forsyth Tech’s Student Government Association.
 Though called an activity fee, it is used for more than just providing activities.
 Below is a list of expenses covered by the student activity fee.

 - Graduation expenses are partially covered.
 It costs over $50 per student to hold a graduation ceremony but there is no additional graduation cost to students.